45171139Ghai/film-214-portfolio/light/README.md

 # Lighthouse Loft
-This a basic static site.
-It is a yoga site for a small business around my neigbourhood.
+This is a yoga site for a small business around my neigbourhood.
-I final version is not added here
+It is static based on just html, css and and a bit javascript.